Topsoil Calculator

 - What is the difference between topsoil and fill dirt?

-- Topsoil is the upper 2–8 inches of earth, rich in organic matter and nutrients — it supports plant growth.
+- Topsoil is the upper 2–8 inches of earth, rich in organic matter and nutrients, and it supports plant growth.
 Fill dirt is subsoil used to fill voids or raise grade, contains little organic matter, and should never be used as a growing medium.

 - How many bags of topsoil equal a cubic yard?